cunybpl/nycet_pnp/src/content/calculation_methodologies/lighting-plant-and-systems-energy-consumption.md

 <p class="equation">$\overline{kWh}_{n} =$ Total energy consumption for each panelboard (in kWh)</p>
 <p class="equation">$n =$ Number of panelboards measured</p>

-### Current Measurement at the Circuit Breaker in a Panelboard using Current Transformers
+### A.3 Lighting Electrical Current from Circuit Breakers

 Lighting fixtures generally require single-phase power to operate but <u>electrical distribution systems</u> are commonly three-phase.
 When measuring individual circuits of a panelboard it is important to know what phase the circuit is connected to.
 This is because the proper line-to-neutral connection is required to accurately measure voltage for that circuit.